-5. Add the pipe
+6. Add the pipe

 Look for a 4-inch diameter pipe.
 Any smaller and you risk clogs.
-Skip corrugated pipes and go for a rigid PVC drain pipe for durability and crush resistance.
-You can buy these pre-perforated, or drill holes in a zigzag fashion every 2 inches.
+Many homeowners choose corrugated pipes for flexibility and affordability, but rigid PVC drain pipes have superior durability and crush resistance.
+You can buy these pre-perforated or drill holes in a zigzag fashion every 2 inches.

-6. Add finishing touches
+8. Add finishing touches